TRaSH-Guides/Guides/SonarrV3/Sonarr-Release-Profile-RegEx.md

   [-25]  /(1-.+)$/i
 ```

-A little explanation of the scores and why,
+#### A little explanation of the scores and why.

 Scores [75]-[100] Release Source.
 Scores [25]-[50] P2P Groups.
 Scores [10] Give a repack/proper a higher score but don't trump P2P groups for a Scene fix.

 Scores [-25] Retagged/Renames/Obfuscated  releases.
+> *If you're getting often a error message like* `Has the same filesize as existing file` *you might need to consider to remove these.*

 Scores [-50] Scene groups.
 Scores [-100] Groups that mess with the audio or add another preferred language.